ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ## Stopping and restarting your node {#stopping-and-restarting-your-node}

-You can stop your node at any time by pressing `ctrl-C`.
+You can stop your node at any time by pressing <kbd>CTRL</kbd>+<kbd>C</kbd>.

-When restarting the node, Geth will take a few minutes to download block headers created since the node was last stopped.
+When restarting the node, Geth will take a few minutes to download block headers created since the node was last run.

 ## Enable the HTTP-RPC server {#enable-the-http-rpc-server}